Federated Learning of Generative Image Priors for MRI Reconstruction: Results

 \subsubsection{Domain shifts in the MR image distribution}

-Multi-site datasets collected under different protocols contain intrinsic domain shifts in the MR image distribution within and across sites \cite{guo2021}.
-To assess the influence of these intrinsic shifts on FL methods, we first examined performance when the imaging operator was matched across sites and across the training-test sets.
-Table \ref{tab:within_domain_sc} lists PSNR and SSIM for competing methods in the test set FedGIMP yields practically on par performance to the privacy-violating benchmark GIMP, while it outperforms all other competing methods (p$<$0.05).
-On average across sites and R, FedGIMP yields 2.7 dB PSNR, 2.8\% SSIM improvement over the second-best FL method, demonstrating the efficacy of the proposed FL approach.
+Multi-site datasets of multi-contrast MRI data contain intrinsic domain shifts in the image distribution within and across sites \cite{guo2021}.
+To assess the influence of these intrinsic shifts, we examined performance when the imaging operator was matched across sites and across the training-test sets (Table \ref{tab:within_domain_sc}).
+FedGIMP outperforms all competing methods (p$<$0.05), except on BRATS, R=6x where the privacy-violating benchmark GIMP performs similarly.
+On average across sites and R, FedGIMP yields 3.66 dB PSNR, 3.00\% SSIM improvement over the second-best FL method, demonstrating the efficacy of FedGIMP against heterogeneity in the MR image distribution.